mpv-player/mpv/DOCS/man/options.rst

     will be used.
 A track that matches more subtags will be preferred over one that matches fewer.
 See also ``--aid``.

+    On a disc the list is also handed to the disc's own selection logic.
+A DVD register holds a single two-letter ISO 639-1 code, so only the first two-letter entry is used and longer ones are skipped.
+This only affects what the disc itself picks, mpv's own track selection always uses the whole list.

     This is a string list option.
 See `List Options`_ for details.

     .. admonition:: Examples